victor-janas/THALES/README.md

 # **Prerequisites**:
 It is necessary to generate a pair of SSH keys before running the docker and place them in the ssh-keys folder.
-To do this, you can use the command:
+To do this, you can use the commands:
 - $ ssh-keygen -t rsa -f ssh-keys/id_rsa -N ''
 - $ chmod 600 ssh-keys/id_rsa